 This is really helpful in the areas of intelligence and law enforcement.
 For example, maybe somebody is following ISIS on Twitter, but somebody else is tweeting about how to make IEDs.
 We need both of those pieces of data, which we then put all together in Neo4j.

-Here’s a graph of the IT department conversations, with Gina managing the bulk of the emails:
+Here’s a social graph of the IT department conversations, with Gina managing the bulk of the emails:

 And here’s a map of the annual review topic, with poor Lisa talking to everyone: